maueki/irori/README.md

 # What's Irori

-A simple and small system for managing documents.
+A simple and small knowledge sharing system like wiki.

 # Requirements

+* Go (1.4 or later)
 * MongoDB
 * coffee-script